 This section describes the predefined entries in the default cOS Core configuration that are unique to the NetWall 300 Series.

 Ethernet Interface DHCP settingsThe NetWall 300 Series appliance comes with a default cOS Core configuration with the following settings on the Ethernet interfaces:

 Zone GroupingsThe Ethernet interfaces are also grouped together into a Zone in the cOS Core configuration in the following way:

-The Predefined IP Rule SetThe default configuration also contains predefined IP rule set entries that allow traffic to flow from the G1 interface and its network to the WANZone interfaces.
-This means that web surfing clients on G1 will have predefined access to the Internet through G6, or alternatively S1, if S1, is not available.
+The Predefined IP Rule SetThe default configuration also contains a predefined IP rule set that allows traffic to flow from the G1 interface and its network to the WANZone interfaces.
+This means that protected clients on G1 will have predefined access to the Internet through S1, or alternatively G6 if S1 is not available.

 Changing the Default ConfigurationNote that there are no restrictions on how cOS Core is configured in the NetWall 300 Series product or how the Ethernet interfaces are used.
 The administrator is free to change or delete any of the default configuration components.

 This section describes the setup when accessing cOS Core for the first time through a web browser.
 The cOS Core user interface accessed in this way is called the Web Interface (or WebUI).
 It is assumed that a physical network connection has been set up from a management computer to the default management Ethernet interface (described in Section 3.3, Management Computer Connection).

 Some of the screenshot images in this section have been rearranged to better fit the page size.
 However, all relevant details in the images have been preserved.

 Connect to cOS Core By Browsing to https://192.168.1.1Using a modern web browser, enter the address https://192.168.1.1 into the navigation window.